deBubz/StudyNotes/Uni/y1s1/IntroIS/revision/rev4.md

 __An effective Information__ system provides users with accurate, timeley and relevant information

-Organizations which don't have timely, accurate or relevant information because the __data__ is _poorly organized and manage_.

 ## What makes data management difficult

 - The amount of data in increasing exponentially